zenlabs/spree_bolivia_fedex/README.md

 Notes
 =====

-For the moment only 2 Canada shipping methods are availables (Regular, Expedited).
+For the moment only 3 Canada shipping methods are availables (Regular, Expedited and USA Regular).
 I know the code is note perfect, I had to develop this extension really fast...
 So feel free to help me to improve it ! :)

 TODO
 ====

 - Add new shippment methods
-- Add USA shippment methods
-- Fix the bug cause by states select input
 - Improve the code

 Testing